danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-06-tweaking-the-ndepend-cql-rules-to-leverage-awesome-power.md

 	// Don't hesitate to customize the regex of
 	// NameLike to your preference.

-to instead require that fields are camel cased (ignoring the static condition as well):
+to instead require that fields are camel cased:

 	// <Name>Instance fields should be camelCase</Name>
 	WARN IF Count > 0 IN SELECT FIELDS WHERE